toptensoftware/yazd/yaza.md

 endif
 ~~~

-Important:  each branch of the `if` directive (even those that evaluate to false) must be syntactically correct  code - `if` directives can't be used to "commment out" code.
+Important:  each branch of the `if` directive (even those that evaluate to false) must be syntactically correct - `if` directives can't be used to "commment out" invalid code.

 ## PROC Directive